 Hospital for Special Care Awarded $1.2 Million Grant – Its Largest Ever – From The Maximilian E. & Marion O. Hoffman FoundationJuly 19, 2017

 NEW BRITAIN, Conn.
-(July 19, 2017) – The Maximilian E. & Marion O. Hoffman Foundation, Inc. is awarding Hospital for Special Care (HSC) $1.2 million to build the Maximilian E. & Marion O. Hoffman Foundation, Inc., National Parkinson Foundation Center of Excellence, one of only 40 Centers of Excellence worldwide and the first in Connecticut.
-The grant is the largest single gift ever to HSC.
+(July 19, 2017) – The Maximilian E. & Marion O. Hoffman Foundation, Inc. is awarding Hospital for Special Care (HFSC) $1.2 million to build the Maximilian E. & Marion O. Hoffman Foundation, Inc., National Parkinson Foundation Center of Excellence, one of only 40 Centers of Excellence worldwide and the first in Connecticut.
+The grant is the largest single gift ever to HFSC.

 “Hospital for Special Care is already a leader – regionally and nationally- in providing advanced care and rehabilitation in highly-specialized areas, including Parkinson’s disease,” said Marion Barrak, president, Hoffman Foundation.
 “This grant will provide the resources to build upon that commitment and further its accomplishments.”

 “We are so grateful to the Maximilian E. & Marion O. Hoffman Foundation, Inc. for this $1.2 million gift – our largest ever – and its continued support and generosity toward our mission of ensuring exemplary care and a full spectrum of medical treatment for complex rehabilitation and chronic disease for both children and adults,” said Lynn Ricci, president and CEO, Hospital for Special Care.

 To become a Center of Excellence, HFSC will accomplish the following national accreditation requirements with the Maximilian E. & Marion O. Hoffman Foundation Grant:

 - See a sufficient volume of patients to have exposure to the diverse manifestations of Parkinson’s disease and wide array of treatment options;